Mediaset strikes digital content deal with Google

 In 2008 Mediaset sued Google and its YouTube business for illegally using its material.

-"Google/YouTube and Mediaset recognize the mutually constructive approach that has led to the agreement and are delighted with the prospects opened up," the two companies said.
+"Google/YouTube and Mediaset recognise the mutually constructive approach that has led to the agreement and are delighted with the prospects opened up," the two companies said.

 (Reporting by Stephen Jewkes; Editing by Pravin Char)